From The Story of Dartmouth, by John P. Martin:

 Road grants that year included £140 for the road from Kennedy’s towards Fletcher’s.
 John Munro was Commissioner.
 The sum of £10 was voted for the winter-road to Dartmouth Lakes with John D. Hawthorn listed as Road Commissioner.

-The latter amount was in response to a petition of February iMM), signed by Charles Reeves, John Kennedy, Jacob Kuhn, John Hawthorn, James Bissett, Robert Hartshorne, Seth Coleman, Andrew Malcom, Joseph Findlay and Frederick Major, wherein they stated:
+The latter amount was in response to a petition signed by Charles Reeves, John Kennedy, Jacob Kuhn, John Hawthorn, James Bissett, Robert Hartshorne, Seth Coleman, Andrew Malcom, Joseph Findlay and Frederick Major, wherein they stated:

-“That your petitioners at a great deal of labor and expense to (hr amount of £30 paid in cash, have opened a complete road between Lake Charles and Dartmouth Lakes being a distance of about one mile, which work has been done in the last 3 years; that this road is now very much travelled, and all teams from Cobequid travel on this road; that your petition-« i , :isk for no remuneration but that the sum of £30 will make a very excellent road.”
+“That your petitioners at a great deal of labor and expense to the amount of £30 paid in cash, have opened a complete road between Lake Charles and Dartmouth Lakes being a distance of about one mile, which work has been done in the last 3 years; that this road is now very much traveled, and all teams from Cobequid travel on this road; that your petitioners ask for no remuneration but that the sum of £30 will make a very excellent road.”

-Andrew Malcom lived in town-block “H” on escheated land hrtr now stands the Dartmouth Fire Station.
+Andrew Malcom lived in town-block “H” on escheated land herenow stands the Dartmouth Fire Station.
 Evidently this location was then considered as being out in the suburbs, as is inferred from his petition of 1819:

 “To His Excellency the Rt.
 Hon.
 George, Earl of Dalhousie,